Agriculture and Food Security

 This report explores the demand for communication channels in the Polar Regions and whether space-based assets might provide a solution that is both technically and commercially viable.

 The key objective is to identify opportunities for the UK Space sector to add value to the stakeholder organisations and businesses involved in and impacted by issues surrounding the Polar Regions with a focus on Communications.
-The report includes an overview of:

 Please note that as Antarctica is such a small market (mainly research stations), much of the available research focuses on the Arctic.
 While some statements apply to both poles, differences have been highlighted where they may exist.